 ITI provides an online Spotted Lanternfly training course for fleets’ frontline workers, making it simple for managers to issue them permits to operate in New Jersey, Pennsylvania, and Delaware.
 This will also arm your drivers with the knowledge they need to stop the spread of this potentially disastrous pest.

 If you're a manager or owner-operator, you need to take the Penn State course — ITI's offering is for you to assign to your drivers and other employees.
+Employees can then take ITI's spotted lanternfly training course online, and managers can issue the permits.

 The Pennsylvania Agriculture Department has an excellent article answering the question: “Who needs a Spotted Lanternfly permit?”, but the short version is: Any business or group moving vehicles, equipment or goods into or out of the quarantine zones.